AlvaroDFC/FAD-Toolset/famodel/mooring/README.md

 Since the drag force calculation depends on the diameter, DNVGL OS-E301_2018 specifies that the pristine nominal diameter should be used to determine the drag force in the area calculation, and only the drag coefficient should be changed to reflect the increase in drag from marine growth.
 However, MoorDyn utilizes the volume equivalent marine growth diameter for its calculations.
 To ensure that the resulting drag force will be equivalent, the drag coefficient entered into MoorDyn needs to use the pristine line nominal diameter in the numerator of the last ratio, rather than the marine growth nominal diameter.

-### Marine Growth Dictionary
+### Marine Growth Input
-The Marine growth dictionary is made of the following sections:
+The Marine growth input is a list of dictionaries with the following keys:
-- th : a list of lists.
-Each entry is a list with the following contents:
-	[t, z_lower, z_upper] where t is the thickness of marine growth, z_lower is the lower limit of the depth this marine growth thickness is found at, and z_upper is the upper limit of the depth this marine growth thickness is found at.
-- rho : either a float or a list.
-If it is a float, this is the density of marine growth for all depths.
-If it is a list, the index corresponds index in the th list.
-- buoys : a list of marine growth thicknesses for buoyant sections of dynamic power cables.
+- thickness : marine growth thickness [m] added to nominal radius
+- lowerRange : lower z value of the range [m] for the corresponding thickness
+- upperRange : upper z value of the range [m] for the corresponding thickness
+- density : marine growth density, if this key is not use the default is 1325 kg/m^3

 Marine growth on power cables is modeled differently than for mooring lines.
 See the Marine Growth on Dynamic Cables section in the [Cables ReadMe](../cables/README.md) for more information.

 [Back to Top](#moorings-sections-and-connectors)